devtarun/ciChat/README.md

 GET - `http://localhost:8080/ciChat/home/getMsgs` - To get all messages.

-POST - `http://localhost:8080/ciChat/home/sayhi/1` WHERE 1, 2 - is the user id in DB
+POST - `http://localhost:8080/ciChat/home/sayhi/1` WHERE 1 - is the user ID